ros2/ros2_documentation/source/ROS-Framework/interfaces/topics/Understanding-ROS2-Topics/Understanding-ROS2-Topics.rst

       z: 0.0
     '

-  This string is editable and you can change the values of the message type as required.
+  This string is editable.
+  Change the field values as required before you run the command.

-#. **d) Use the raw auto-completed string**:
+d. **Use the raw auto-completed string**:

   .. note::
-      This feature is not supported on Windows and requires ``argcomplete`` to be configured.
+      This feature is not supported on Windows.
+      For other operating systems, you must configure ``argcomplete``.
       :doc:`Sourcing the ROS setup script <../../../../Get-Started/Configuring-ROS2-Environment>` sets this up automatically.
       If ``argcomplete`` is active in your shell, then :kbd:`Tab` completion provides command options, not file paths.